 Short-term Care Quality

-Adding to its fine resume, this nursing home also was awarded a superb short-term care score, with a score of A-.
-Our short-term care grades are crucial for people looking for rehabilitation.
-Rehabilitation typically utilizes higher levels of skilled nursing services.
-Skilled nursing includes a wide range of services, spanning from registered nurses to physical and respiratory therapists, as well as other variations of therapy.
-Fortunately, it looks like this facility has registered nurses on staff.
+We also want to alert you to the fact that this facility received a superb grade of A in our short-term care area.
+Our short-term care grades are vital for residents requiring rehabilitation.
+Rehabilitation typically mandates higher levels of skilled nursing services.
+Skilled nursing includes a vast scope of services, ranging from registered nurses to physical and respiratory therapists, as well as other variations of therapy.
+Fortunately, it looks like this facility employs registered nurses.
 Not every nursing home employs these skilled professionals.
-On the other hand, based on the information they provided, they do not appear to employ physical therapists.
-Lastly, we looked at the percentage of patients who who were able to eventually return home from this nursing home.
-We found that 0 percent of this nursing home's residents were able to return home.
+However, based on the information this nursing home provided, they do not appear to employ physical therapists.
+Lastly, we considered the number of residents that eventually returned home from this nursing home.
+We found that 0 percent of this nursing home's residents returned home.

 Rating Over Time